roshankhatri5/shin/README.md

 # Luxury Nail Salon Website

 A modern, high-performance website for a luxury nail salon built with Next.js 14+, TypeScript, and Tailwind CSS.
+This comprehensive solution includes booking systems, service galleries, portfolio showcases, and admin capabilities.

 ## 🚀 Tech Stack

 ### Core Framework
-- **Next.js 14.2+** with App Router and Turbopack
+- **Next.js 15+** with App Router and Turbopack
 - **React 18.3+** with Server Components
 - **TypeScript 5.4+** with strict mode